msupply-foundation/msupply_docs/content/mobile/introduction/introduction.md

 When first syncing the new device the amount of records to sync may be large (say around 50,000).
 This could take hours to sync, especially over a poor internet connection.
 For this reason it is possible for you to limit how many months of transactions and stocktakes you want to include.
 Limiting the sync date range below explains how to limit the sync date range if this is required.

-When you open mSupply Mobile, the first screen looks as follows:
+When you Open mSupply Mobile, the first screen looks as follows:

 ![Setup screen!](/mobile/introduction/images/first_screen.jpg)

-* **PRIMARY SERVER URL**: Please enter the correct URL for your mSupply Server, this uses HTTPS protocol for security.
+- **PRIMARY SERVER URL**: Please enter the correct URL for your mSupply Server, this uses HTTPS protocol for security.
 For example: https://your-organisation.msupply.org
-* **SYNC SITE NAME**: The site name as configured on the primary server.
+- **SYNC SITE NAME**: The site name as configured on the primary server.
-* **SYNC SITE PASSWORD**: The password for the sync site as configured on the primary server.
+- **SYNC SITE PASSWORD**: The password for the sync site as configured on the primary server.

 Once you have entered the information, click **Connect** to start sync.